About Food Safe

 Taha Tinana (physical wellbeing) refers to a learner’s physical wellbeing.

-Taha Wairua (spiritual well being): A learner’s spiritual essence is their life force – their mauri.
+Taha Wairua (inner well-being): A learner’s inner drive is their life force – their mauri.
 This is who and what they are, where they have come from, and where they are going.

 To understand how we incorporate each of these dimensions into our training click here